HandOfGod94/gh-jira-changelog/README.md

 Flags:
       --from string       Git ref to start from
   -h, --help              help for generate
-      --repo_url string   Repo URL.
-Used to generate diff url.
-Currently only github is supported --to string         Git ref to end at (default "main") --write_to string   File stream to write the changelog (default "/dev/stdout")
+      --to string         Git ref to end at (default "main") --write_to string   File stream to write the changelog (default "/dev/stdout")